 According to the Statute, a public accommodation may ask (1) if an animal is a service animal necessary for disability and (2) what disability-related tasks the animal is trained to perform for its owner.
 For individuals seeking accommodations in Florida Condominiums and Homeowner Associations, they may be asked much more if their disability is not readily apparent.
 If Condo Associations and HOA’s have reason to question a person’s disability or need for an assistance animal they have the right to request additional information before the Association can properly evaluate an accommodation request.
 Unfortunately, for many individuals, they are not aware of just how far the Associations can go with these inquiries and the Associations almost always go way beyond what is normally allowed.
 This is where an HOA Attorney can help keep the Associations in check.
 Also, it is important to note that you don’t automatically get accommodation simply because you are disabled.
 You must seek out the accommodation from the Association and provide reliable documentation to establish that you have a disability and that the animal in question will provide some type of disability-related assistance or emotional support.
 Many people try to do this on their own without understanding the various complexities with the State and Federal Laws and wind up doing more harm than good.

 In light of the recent changes to Florida Law and the ever-increasing problem with people misrepresenting their need for these assistance animals, Florida Condo Associations and HOA’s have been cracking on down and have made it much more difficult for people to obtain an accommodation to the Association’s Pet Restrictions or Pet Rules.
-Before you approach your Association with such a request you should seek out the advice of a Florida Lawyer that represents individuals and who has experience with the Fair Housing Act and the Laws regarding Service Dogs and Emotional Support Animals.
+Individuals with genuine need are left wondering how to get a service dog or emotional support animal in Florida.
+Before you approach your Association with your a request you should seek out the advice of a Florida Lawyer that represents individuals and who has experience with the Fair Housing Act and the Laws regarding Service Dogs and Emotional Support Animals.

 If you or somebody close to you has an Assistance Animal such as a Service Dog or Emotional Support Animal and your Condo Association or Homeowner Association does not allow pets, you will need to request an accommodation from the Association.
 We will assist you with the entire process to make sure that your request is properly documented and has the best chance of being approved.